Cue Cards Samples with band 8 answers

 Model Answer 4:

-Visiting any Indian street market is like visiting India itself as the diversity and colours of the country is captured in its local markets so well.
-So, when I, as a frequent visitor of open-air markets in my country, visited Commercial Street in Bangaluru last time, I knew that I was going to have a really good time!
+Visiting any Indian street market is like visiting India itself as the diversity and colours of the country are captured in its local markets so well.
+So, when I, as a frequent visitor of open-air markets in my country, visited Commercial Street in Bengaluru last time, I knew that I was going to have a really good time!

-Being well-known as one of the best, busiest and oldest (running for more than 400 years) markets in Bangaluru, the market is about 460 meters in length, with its one end starting from Kamaraj road and ending at the Juma Masjid (mosque).
-As one of the most popular tourist destinations for the international visitors as well as college students (because of its proximity to many colleges), the commercial street is like a “one-stop” shop for everybody who is on the lookout to buy all kinds of stuff, specially if you are interested to buy apparel, footwear, jewellery, electronics, books, accessories, antiques, foods and beverages at a very affordable price.
-However, if you are not really into the mood for buying something, or if you get really tired of shopping, you can always eat mouth-watering Indian delicacies such as “Sweet Corn”, “Bhel Puri”, “Shawarmas” and “Dosas” from a very wide range of food places!
+Being well-known as one of the best, busiest and oldest (running for more than 400 years) markets in Bengaluru, the market is about 460 meters in length, with its one end starting from Kamaraj road and ending at the Juma Masjid (mosque).
+As one of the most popular tourist destinations for international visitors as well as college students (because of its proximity to many colleges), the commercial street is like a “one-stop” shop for everybody who is on the lookout to buy all kinds of stuff, especially if you are interested to buy apparel, footwear, jewellery, electronics, books, accessories, antiques, foods and beverages at a very affordable price.
+However, if you are not really in the mood to buy something, or if you get really tired of shopping, you can always eat mouth-watering Indian delicacies such as “Sweet Corn”, “Bhel Puri”, “Shawarmas” and “Dosas” from a very wide range of food places!

 Sample Answer 5: